-Note that the appearance of I{ion} on the left-hand side of Eq.
-(17.1) and I{ext} on the right indicates that they have opposite sign conventions.
-As the equation is written, a positive external current I{ext} will tend to depolarize the cell (i.e., make V_m more positive) while a positive ionic current I{ion} will tend to hyperpolarize the cell (i.e., make V_m more negative).
+Note that the appearance of $I{ion}$ on the left-hand side of Eq.
+(1) and $I{\text{ext}}$ on the right indicates that they have opposite sign conventions.
+As the equation is written, a positive external current $I{ext}$ will tend to depolarize the cell (i.e., make $V_m$ more positive) while a positive ionic current $I{ion}$ will tend to hyperpolarize the cell (i.e., make $V_m$ more negative).
 This sign convention for ionic currents is sometimes referred to as the neurophysiological or physiologists' convention.
-This convention is conveniently summarized by the phrase "inward negative," meaning that an inward flow of positive ions into the cell is considered a negative current.
-This convention perhaps arose from the fact that when one studies an ionic current in a voltage-clamp experiment, rather than measuring the ionic current directly, one actually measures the clamp current that is necessary to counterbalance it.
-Thus an inward flow of positive ions is observed as a negative-going clamp current, hence explaining the "inward negative" convention.
-Some neural simulation software packages, such as GEN-ESIS, use the opposite sign convention (inward positive), since that allows all currents to be treated consistently.
-In the figures shown in this chapter, membrane currents are plotted using the neurophysiological convention (inward negative).
+This convention is conveniently summarized by the phrase 'inward negative', meaning that an inward flow of positive ions into the cell is considered a negative current.
+This convention perhaps arose from the fact that when one studies an ionic current in a voltageclamp experiment, rather than measuring the ionic current directly, one actually measures the clamp current that is necessary to counterbalance it.
+Thus, an inward flow of positive ions is observed as a negative-going clamp current, hence explaining the 'inward negative' convention.
+Some neural simulation software packages, such as GENESIS, use the opposite sign convention (inward positive), because that allows all currents to be treated consistently.
+In the figures shown in this article, membrane currents are plotted using the neurophysiological convention (inward negative).